Thursday, January 18, 2024

 In order to locate the required stone the girls must manoeuvre themselves through narrow cracks and bends in the rocks.
 Therefore only the smallest, thinnest girls are chosen for this work.
 This is dangerous task but when a girl is chosen it is an honour for the family.
 Babies selected at birth as potential candidates spend the early years of their lives bound tightly to restrict their growth and their food intake is limited.
 This is accepted as normal procedure by the villagers.
 If a girl grows too big she can no longer work in the mountain.

 Jena is fourteen and the current leader of the girls who work in the mountain.
-Like the others she does not question the life she leads or the decisions made by The Mothers.
+Like the others she does not question the life she leads or the decisions made by the Mothers.
 Then one day she makes a discovery that causes her to question all that she has been told.
-Should she keep the information to herself or she she make the information available to the other villagers.
+Should she keep the information to herself or should she make the information available to the other villagers?

 The novel reveals the story in layers.
 We have Jena's story of her life and what she is thinking.
 Then there are sections when Jena remembers her early life with her father.
 The third layer introduces us to another girl, Lia, who also explores part of the mountain.